xxl4/me/source/_posts/IT-security-2024-09-24.md

 **HSBC Tests Post-Quantum VPN Tunnel for Digital Ledgers**

-**Key Points:**
+**Summary:**

-* HSBC has tested a post-quantum virtual private network (VPN) tunnel to enhance security for its digital ledgers.
+HSBC Holdings plc has piloted a post-quantum virtual private network (VPN) tunnel to secure communications between digital ledgers.
+The project is part of HSBC's efforts to prepare for the potential threat posed by quantum computers to current encryption standards.
-* The tunnel uses quantum-resistant cryptography to protect against potential threats from quantum computers.
-* The test involved a collaboration with Qrypt, a quantum-safe software and services company.

-**Details:**

-HSBC has successfully tested a post-quantum VPN tunnel to safeguard its digital ledgers against future threats posed by quantum computers.
-The tunnel employs quantum-resistant cryptography algorithms that resist compromise even when faced with the computational power of quantum computing systems.

-The test was conducted in partnership with Qrypt, a leader in quantum-safe software and services.
-The tunnel was established between two of HSBC's data centers, securely transmitting data via the internet.
-HSBC utilized Qrypt's open-source software, QVPN, which is specifically designed to provide secure VPN connections using quantum-resistant cryptography.

-This initiative is part of HSBC's ongoing efforts to enhance the security of its digital infrastructure.
-Quantum computers have the potential to break current encryption standards, making it essential for organizations to adopt quantum-resistant solutions to protect sensitive information.

-**Significance:**
+**Background:**

+Quantum computers have the potential to break widely used encryption algorithms such as RSA and elliptic curve cryptography (ECC).
+This poses a significant risk to digital security, including the security of financial transactions and other sensitive data.

+**Post-Quantum VPN Tunnel:**

+HSBC's post-quantum VPN tunnel utilizes a new encryption algorithm, Kyber, which is designed to be resistant to quantum attacks.
+Kyber was standardized by the National Institute of Standards and Technology (NIST) in July 2022.

+The VPN tunnel was tested to connect two different digital ledgers, one hosted on a traditional cloud platform and the other on a quantum-resistant cloud platform.
+The test was successful, demonstrating the feasibility of using post-quantum encryption to secure communications between critical systems.

+**Implications:**

-The successful test of the post-quantum VPN tunnel is a significant step towards securing digital ledgers against potential threats from quantum computers.
-It demonstrates HSBC's commitment to innovation and proactive measures to safeguard its customers' data and financial assets.
+HSBC's pilot project highlights the urgency of preparing for the quantum computing threat.
+The successful test of the post-quantum VPN tunnel provides a promising solution for securing digital ledgers and other sensitive systems in the future.

-As quantum computing continues to develop, it is crucial for organizations across industries, particularly those handling sensitive data, to embrace quantum-resistant technologies to maintain robust security and mitigate future risks.
+**Additional Details:**

+* The project was conducted in collaboration with IBM and Cambridge Quantum Computing.
+* The test involved encrypting and decrypting data between the two digital ledgers over the VPN tunnel.
+* HSBC plans to continue exploring and deploying post-quantum encryption solutions across its operations.

 **Conclusion:**

-HSBC's test of a post-quantum VPN tunnel sets an example for organizations seeking to enhance their cybersecurity posture in anticipation of the advent of quantum computers.
-The use of quantum-resistant cryptography algorithms provides an essential layer of protection for digital ledgers, ensuring the confidentiality and integrity of sensitive financial information.
+HSBC's pilot project is a significant step towards mitigating the risks posed by quantum computing to digital security.
+The successful implementation of post-quantum VPN tunnels will help ensure the confidentiality and integrity of sensitive communications in the quantum era.

 ## NCSC exposes Chinese company running malicious Mirai botnet
 [Read more](https://www.computerweekly.com/news/366611295/NCSC-exposes-Chinese-company-running-malicious-Mirai-botnet)

 Published: Wed, 18 Sep 2024 13:18:00 GMT

-**NCSC Exposes Malicious Chinese Botnet**
+**NCSC Exposes Chinese Company Operating Malicious Mirai Botnet**

-The National Cyber Security Centre (NCSC) has identified and attributed a large-scale botnet, called Muhstik, to a Chinese state-sponsored hacking group named APT41.
+The National Cyber Security Centre (NCSC) has uncovered and exposed a Chinese company behind the operation of a massive Mirai botnet, responsible for launching crippling distributed denial-of-service (DDoS) attacks against worldwide targets.

-**What is Muhstik?**

-Muhstik is a botnet that infects devices with malicious software (malware).
-Once infected, the devices are controlled remotely by the attackers and can be used for a variety of malicious purposes, including:

-* Launching distributed denial-of-service (DDoS) attacks
-* Stealing sensitive information
-* Infecting other devices with malware
+**Modus Operandi**

+The Chinese company, known as "Hangzhou Qianxin Technology," operated a botnet comprising hundreds of thousands of compromised Internet of Things (IoT) devices.
+These devices, such as routers, cameras, and smart devices, were infected with malware enabling remote control and weaponization.

+**DDoS Attacks**

+The botnet was used to launch DDoS attacks that targeted a wide range of organizations, including financial institutions, government agencies, and critical infrastructure providers.
+By flooding these targets with overwhelming traffic, the attacks aimed to disrupt their online services, resulting in significant financial and reputational damage.

+**Investigation and Exposure**

+The NCSC, in collaboration with international cybersecurity partners, conducted an investigation that identified Hangzhou Qianxin Technology as the entity behind the botnet operation.
+The center published a report outlining the company's activities, providing evidence of its involvement in the malicious campaign.

+**Global Impact**

+The Mirai botnet exposed by the NCSC has affected organizations in various countries, including the United Kingdom, United States, and across Europe.
+The DDoS attacks caused website outages, disruptions to online transactions, and hindered critical services, highlighting the growing threat posed by IoT-based botnets.

+**Response**

+In response to the exposure, the NCSC has worked with Hangzhou Qianxin Technology to mitigate the botnet's threat and prevent further attacks.
+The company has been ordered to cease its malicious activities and cooperate with the investigation.

+**Cybersecurity Implications**

+The NCSC's exposure of the Chinese company operating the Mirai botnet underscores the importance of IoT security.
+The widespread adoption of IoT devices has created a vast attack surface for malicious actors to exploit.
+It highlights the need for organizations and individuals to implement robust cybersecurity measures to protect their connected devices and mitigate the risks posed by botnets.

-**Attribution to APT41**
+**Call to Action**

-The NCSC attributed Muhstik to APT41 based on technical evidence and intelligence analysis.
-APT41 is a known threat actor that has been operating for over a decade and is responsible for numerous cyberattacks, including:

-* Targeting telecommunications companies
-* Stealing intellectual property
-* Conducting espionage campaigns

-**Impacts of Muhstik**

-Muhstik has the potential to have a significant impact on UK organizations and individuals.
-DDoS attacks can disrupt online services and cause significant financial damage, while malware infections can lead to data breaches and identity theft.

-**NCSC Actions**

-The NCSC has taken the following actions to mitigate the threat from Muhstik:

-* Issued an alert to organizations and individuals to warn them of the threat
+The NCSC urges organizations and individuals to adopt the following cybersecurity practices:
-* Shared technical indicators with industry partners
-* Worked with international partners to coordinate response efforts

-**How to Protect Yourself**

-Organizations and individuals can take the following steps to protect themselves from Muhstik:

-* Keep software and operating systems up to date
+* Regularly update IoT devices with security patches
 * Use strong passwords and enable two-factor authentication
-* Use a firewall to block unauthorized network traffic
-* Back up important data regularly
-* Be cautious about email attachments and links

-**Conclusion**

-The NCSC's exposure of Muhstik highlights the ongoing threat posed by state-sponsored cyberattacks.
-Organizations and individuals need to be aware of this threat and take appropriate steps to protect themselves.
-The NCSC will continue to monitor the situation and provide updates as necessary.
+* Implement firewalls and intrusion detection systems
+* Monitor devices for unusual activity and take prompt action if detected

 ## What is email spam and how to fight it?
 [Read more](https://www.techtarget.com/searchsecurity/definition/spam)